trottar/scrivener-latex/PhDThesis.md

 The HMS pre-trigger (HMS TRG) is formed by a combination of the hodoscopes along with the HMS Cerenkov and calorimeter.
 The procedure for forming each pre-trigger follows the general logic explained above.
 At each stage, copies of all pre-triggers are saved, along with corresponding scalers.

 The hodoscope pre-trigger is formed initially by each plane (h1X, h1Y, h2X and h2Y).
 From these plane pre-triggers, coincidence pre-triggers (h1 = h1X $\textbf{OR}$ h1Y, h2 = h2X $\textbf{OR}$ h2Y) is made for each XY plane pair.
 Finally, the standard hodoscope pre-trigger (hHODO 3/4) is formed by achieving 3/4 plane coincidence.
 For low momenta, another pre-trigger (hSTOF = h1 $\textbf{AND}$ h2) can be used to measure the TOF between any of the two front and back planes.
-The HMS Cerenkov pre-trigger (hCER TRG) is formed with a -50 mV threshold and a 30 ns?????? gate width.
+The HMS Cerenkov pre-trigger (hCER TRG) is formed with a -50 mV threshold and a 30 ns gate width.
 The calorimeter pre-trigger is formed initially by summing each layer (hA = hA+ + hA- and hB = hB+ + hB-).
 Layer A (hA) forms the pre-shower pre-triggers (hPreSH LO and hPreSH HI) while all the layers (hA, hB, hC and hD), together, form the shower pre-trigger (hShower LO).
-These pre-triggers share a gate width of 30 ns????
-And have thresholds of -40 mV, -60 mV and -45mV, respectively.
+These pre-triggers share a gate width of 30 ns And have thresholds of -40 mV, -60 mV and -45mV, respectively.

 All the HMS detector pre-triggers come together to make the HMS pre-trigger.
 The three single-arm pre-triggers (hHODO 3/4, hEL REAL and hEL CLEAN) are sent to the TI in ROC 01 and, in single-arm mode, a copy of these pre-triggers form the L1ACCP triggers which is sent to all ROCs associated with the HMS.

 #### SHMS

 The SHMS pre-trigger (SHMS TRG) is formed by a combination of the hodoscopes along with the HGC, aerogel Cerenkov and calorimeter.
 This pre-trigger follows the same procedure outlined for the HMS.
 The hodoscope pre-trigger is formed initially by each plane (S1X, S1Y, S2X and S2Y).
 From these plane pre-triggers, coincidence pre-triggers (S1 = S1X $\textbf{OR}$ S1Y, S2 = S2X $\textbf{OR}$ S2Y) is made for each XY plane pair.
 Finally, the standard hodoscope pre-trigger (pHODO 3/4) is formed by achieving 3/4 plane coincidence.
 For low momenta, another pre-trigger (pSTOF = S1 $\textbf{AND}$ S2) can be used to measure the TOF between any of the two front and back planes.
-The SHMS heavy gas (hHGC TRG) and aerogel (hAERO TRG) Cerenkov pre-triggers are formed with a -50 mV???? threshold and a 100 ns?????? gate width.
+The SHMS heavy gas (hHGC TRG) and aerogel (hAERO TRG) Cerenkov pre-triggers are formed with a -50 mV threshold and a 100 ns gate width.
 The calorimeter pre-shower pre-triggers (pPreSH LO and pPreSH HI) are formed by summing each layer.
 The shower pre-trigger (pShower LO) does not form part of the trigger because of the high channel density and is sent directly to ROC4.
-These pre-triggers share a gate width of 100 ns???? and have thresholds of -40 mV????, -60 mV???? and -45mV????, respectively.
+These pre-triggers share a gate width of 100 ns and have thresholds of -40 mV, -60 mV and -45mV, respectively.

 Like the HMS, all the SHMS detector pre-triggers (except pShower LO) come together to make the SHMS pre-trigger.
-The three single-arm pre-triggers (pHODO 3/4, pEL REAL and pEL CLEAN) are sent to the TI in ROC 01 and, in single-arm mode, a copy of these pre-triggers form the L1ACCP triggers which is sent to all ROCs associated with the SHMS. <explain reference time>
+The three single-arm pre-triggers (pHODO 3/4, pEL REAL and pEL CLEAN) are sent to the TI in ROC 01 and, in single-arm mode, a copy of these pre-triggers form the L1ACCP triggers which is sent to all ROCs associated with the SHMS.

 #### COIN

 \input{figures/texs/tab:2-5_pretriggers.tex}

-The first spectrometer single-arm pre-trigger (i.e. HMS or SHMS TRG) that arrives in the COIN logic module opens a coincidence time window (???? ns), if the other spectrometer single-arm pre-trigger arrives within this window then the two trigger events are correlated.
+The first spectrometer single-arm pre-trigger (i.e. HMS or SHMS TRG) that arrives in the COIN logic module opens a coincidence time window, if the other spectrometer single-arm pre-trigger arrives within this window then the two trigger events are correlated.
 In coincidence mode, the timing of the pre-trigger signals is synchronized to prioritize the coincidence signal over the single-arm pre-triggers.
 This is achieved by introducing a delay in the timing of the single-arm pre-triggers relative to the coincidence.
 The timed pre-trigger signals are then sent to the front-end of the TM, where the first arriving signal is accepted (L1ACCP).
 The L1ACCP is then distributed to all HMS/SHMS crates, triggering the data readout in the ADC/TDC modules of every crate.
-There are a total of 6 input triggers (see table \ref{tab:2-5_pre-triggers}); four single-arm triggers and two coincidence triggers.
+There are a total of 6 input triggers (see table \ref{tab:2-5_pretriggers}); four single-arm triggers and two coincidence triggers.

 \input{figures/texs/tab:2-5_ref_sub.tex}